thh32/Lipase_reclassification/README.md

 ### Method
 - Place your proteins amino acid sequence into the latest 'Type_proteins_[MONTH]_[YEAR].faa' file
-- Open and run the commands within the 'Pairwise_analysis.ipynb' scipt
+- Open and run the commands within the 'Pairwise_analysis.ipynb' script
 - This will produce a file called 'Pairwise_similarities.csv'
 - Within this file the similarity of your protein to each representative is provided
-- Sequence similarity below 60% indicates novelty, if your sequence has a value above this compare the biochemical properties of your protein and that of the representative it matched to confirm they belong to the same family
+- Sequence similarity below 60% indicates novelty, a value above 60% suggests your protein may be a member of the matching family.
+To confirm this compare the biochemical properties of your protein and that of the representative it matched to identify if they belong to the same family

 ## Addition of a new lipolytic enzyme